ShruAgarwal/streamlit-custom-toggle/README.md

  </a>
 </p>

-A custom component to load heart-shaped Toggle Switch 🧡
+⚡ A custom component that can load heart-shaped Toggle Switch inside your Streamlit apps.
+Also, you can **sync this toggle with different Streamlit widgets!**

 ## Demo 🕹